All posts

 admin@caliberengine.ai

-CFTC RULE 4.41 - RISK DISCLOSURE
+CFTC Rule 4.41 — Risk Disclosure

 HYPOTHETICAL OR SIMULATED PERFORMANCE RESULTS HAVE CERTAIN LIMITATIONS.
 UNLIKE AN ACTUAL PERFORMANCE RECORD, SIMULATED RESULTS DO NOT REPRESENT ACTUAL TRADING.
+ALSO, SINCE THE TRADES HAVE NOT BEEN EXECUTED, THE RESULTS MAY HAVE UNDER-OR-OVER COMPENSATED FOR THE IMPACT, IF ANY, OF CERTAIN MARKET FACTORS, SUCH AS LACK OF LIQUIDITY.
+SIMULATED TRADING PROGRAMS IN GENERAL ARE ALSO SUBJECT TO THE FACT THAT THEY ARE DESIGNED WITH THE BENEFIT OF HINDSIGHT.
 NO REPRESENTATION IS BEING MADE THAT ANY ACCOUNT WILL OR IS LIKELY TO ACHIEVE PROFIT OR LOSSES SIMILAR TO THOSE SHOWN.

 Trading involves substantial risk of loss and is not suitable for all investors.
 Past performance is not necessarily indicative of future results.
+You should carefully consider whether trading is suitable for you in light of your circumstances, knowledge, and financial resources.
+You may lose all or more of your initial investment.
+Opinions, market data, and recommendations are subject to change at any time.

 © 2026 CALIBER TRADING SYSTEMS.
 All rights reserved.